PepijnHogervorst/PepijnHogervorst/README.md

 ### Hi there 👋 My name is Pepijn

-I'm BoS Electrical Engineer that is focussed at machine automatisation, communication and writing scalable and readable code.
+I'm a BoS Electrical Engineer that is focussed at machine automatisation, communication and writing scalable and readable code.
 I like working with object oriented languages such as C#, python and C++.

 - 🔭 I’m currently working on a LED points-board with a huge arcade push button.
 - 🌱 I’m currently learning C# and Python